SystemsApproach/security/infra.rst

    Valley-free topology of Autonomous Systems

-Suppose that two ASs, X and Y, publish a list of their providers using APSA objects in the RPKI.
+Suppose that two ASs, X and Y, publish a list of their providers using ASPA objects in the RPKI.
 Let's say that there is an ASPA object asserting that AS X is a provider for AS Y, as well as an ASPA object asserting the AS Y is *not* among the providers for AS X. If a router receives an advertisement in which Y appears to be a provider for X, this is clearly wrong and the router drops the advertisement.
 The question of how we can tell that a particular AS is a provider, customer, or peer of another AS is a bit subtle, but it depends on the properties of valley-free routing.
-We can't have an arbitarty mix of customer-provider and provider-customer links in a valid path; there must be a set of paths going "up" towards providers followed by at most one lateral path followd by a set of paths going "down" towards customers.
+We can't have an arbitrary mix of customer-provider and provider-customer links in a valid path; there must be a set of paths going "up" towards providers followed by at most one lateral path followed by a set of paths going "down" towards customers.
 The more relationships that are placed in the RPKI, the more power a BGP speaker gains to detect paths that are invalid.